 Cathédrale de Notre Dame de Paris

-Notre Dame, the most visited unticketed site in Paris, with upwards of 14 million people crossing its threshold a year, is not just a masterpiece of French Gothic architecture; it was also the focus of Catholic Paris for seven centuries, its vast interior accommodating 6000-plus worshippers.
+Notre Dame, Paris' most visited unticketed site with upwards of 14 million visitors crossing its threshold a year, is a masterpiece of French Gothic architecture.
+It was the focus of Catholic Paris for seven centuries, its vast interior accommodating 6000-plus worshippers.

 Inside, the central choir , with its carved wooden stalls and statues representing the Passion of the Christ, is noteworthy.
 The trésor (treasury) in the southeastern transept contains artwork, liturgical objects and first-class relics.
 Among these is the Ste-Couronne, the ‘Holy Crown’, which is purportedly the wreath of thorns placed on Jesus’ head before he was crucified, brought here in the mid-13th century.
 It’s exhibited between 3pm and 4pm on the first Friday of each month, 3pm to 4pm every Friday during Lent, and 10am to 5pm on Good Friday.